Basic Data Transfer

 x

-Provides basic data movement capabilities.
-During data transmission, the original format and content of the data remain unchanged.
-Both contiguous and non-contiguous data movement is supported.
+Provides basic data transfer capabilities.
+The original format and content of data remain unchanged during transfer.
+Both continuous and discontinuous data transfer are supported.

 Prototype